stas/thesis/chapters/2_architecture.md

 technology that will be adopted, along with the programming language and the framework/toolset that will be used to build and deliver the first version.

 Researching the storage options, I opted for PostgreSQL.
-Beside this being a very stable and easy to install open source database, it offered a set of reliable features that can be used on in order to provide key-value storage along with the relational entities.
+PostgreSQL is known for being a very stable and easy to install open source database.
+It also offers a set of reliable features that can be used in order to provide key-value storage along with the relational entities.
 Studying the database pub-sub[^pgnotify] implementation it was clear this can reduce the technology in the stack too.
 I will go in more details on how these aspects of the database were used in the next chapters.

 The framework/toolset needed to build the application required to follow the RAD[^rad] approach because of the amount of prototyping I was estimating.
-I also needed a programming language with a community and an ecosystem oriented towards the latest edge web technologies, but with a decent stability and clear future.
+I also needed a programming language with a community and an ecosystem oriented towards the latest edge web technologies.
+The development stability and future projections of the programming language were also important aspects in making the choice.

 I decided to use the Ruby programming language and Ruby on Rails web framework.
 The Rails community has a great impact on the web technologies and tools.
-This was proven by solutions like Sass[^sass] and Haml[^haml] and large scale adoption of concepts like ReST[^rest]ful Model-View-Controller, ActiveRecord[^activerecord] object-relational mapping, and test driven development and behaviour driven development.
+This was proven by solutions like Sass[^sass] and Haml[^haml] and large scale adoption of concepts like ReST[^rest]ful Model-View-Controller and ActiveRecord[^activerecord] object-relational mapping.
+It also provides great test driven development and behaviour driven development tools.

 ## Database schema